Frequently asked questions

 Remember, it all has to fit in your room (and car).
 Plus, a lot of things you can buy when you get here.

 You can pre-order bedding and kitchen packs from the Unikitout website and they will be delivered to your room ready for your arrival.
 Use the promotional code 'BCITY10' – this discounts all orders by 10 per cent.
-Please ensure that delivery date for these kits on or after 02 September 2019.

 What items are not permitted?